My Automated Content Pipeline

 •Pulls Beehiiv subscriber growth, open rates, click rates, and YTD rollups via Beehiiv API

-•Scrapes LinkedIn Personal, LinkedIn Company, LinkedIn Newsletter, X, and TikTok analytics dashboards via Chrome MCP (canonical playbook: scripts/health-check/social-collection-playbook.md) — falls back to a manual-fill email if a platform's auth expires or selectors drift
+•Scrapes LinkedIn Personal, LinkedIn Company, LinkedIn Newsletter, and TikTok analytics dashboards via Chrome MCP (canonical playbook: scripts/health-check/social-collection-playbook.md) — falls back to a manual-fill email if a platform's auth expires or selectors drift

 •Merges all per-channel blobs into a single social_metrics.json with WoW deltas per channel and YTD totals rolled up across channels